umee-network/docs/docs/overview/umee-overview/introduction.md

 # Introduction

-## What is Umee?
+## What is UX?

-Umee is the most programmable, safety-first lending algorithm built as a blockchain.
-As a base layer [blockchain](/learn-the-basics/blockchain-basics/what-is-blockchain), applications and money lego primitives can be built on top of Umee to access cross chain leverage, liquidity, and debt instruments.
-The Umee Blockchain facilitates interoperability between the [Cosmos ecosystem](/learn-the-basics/cosmos-basics/what-is-cosmos), Ethereum, side chain architectures, layer two scaling solutions, rollups, and alternative base layer protocols.
+UX is the most programmable, safety-first lending algorithm built as a blockchain.
+As a base layer [blockchain](/learn-the-basics/blockchain-basics/what-is-blockchain), applications and money lego primitives can be built on top of UX to access cross chain leverage, liquidity, and debt instruments.
+The UX chain facilitates interoperability between the [Cosmos ecosystem](/learn-the-basics/cosmos-basics/what-is-cosmos), Ethereum, side chain architectures, layer two scaling solutions, rollups, and alternative base layer protocols.

 <br>